-Giving thanks to me means giving back and that's something that has been at the core of BIOTONE since the earliest days.
+Giving thanks to me means giving back, and that's something that has been at the core of BIOTONE since the earliest days.
 It's always a great source of pride to be part of an industry whose very essence is about healing and providing comfort.
-So BIOTONE has sought ways through our various corporate giving initiatives to help spread that message and also expand the therapeutic possibilities massage therapy provides.
+So BIOTONE has sought ways through our various corporate giving initiatives to help spread that message and expand the therapeutic possibilities massage therapy provides.

-This year, our financial contribution is supporting two critical community based projects:
+This year, our financial contribution is supporting two critical community-based projects:

 In Portland, Ore., our grant will allow Outside In, a center that provides primary health care and integrated health options to more than 7,400 homeless and low-income people, to hire a part-time massage therapist to provide four hours of 50-minute therapeutic massages a week to at least 200 clients over the course of a year.
-These clients are suffering from substance abuse, mental illness and chronic disease.
+These clients are suffering from substance abuse, mental illness, and chronic disease.

 Our giving isn't always monetary.
-This year, BIOTONE donated Dual-Purpose Massage Creme to use in massage therapy on the International Professional Cycling Team Type 1 in its quest to create diabetes fitness wareness and raise money for a cure.
+This year, BIOTONE donated Dual-Purpose Massage Creme to use in massage therapy on the International Professional Cycling Team Type 1 in its quest to create diabetes fitness awareness and raise money for a cure.
 The eight-member Team Type 1 was founded in 2004 by Phil Southerland and Joe Eldridge, cyclists living with Type 1 diabetes, to compete in the transcontinental, non-stop Race Across America (RAAM).
 After winning the race in 2006 and 2007, the program grew to include a men's professional team, which continues to ride in the annual 3000-mile race.

 I'd love to hear what you feel most grateful for and how you give back to your community as a way of saying thanks.